jundalisay/sp/content/en/research/mohammad/quran/sura-041a.md

 {{< s v="11" >}}  Then He turned to the sky, and it was smoke, and said to it and to the earth, “Come, willingly or unwillingly.”
 They said, “We come willingly.”

-12. So He completed them as seven universes in two days, and He assigned to each universe its laws.
-And We decorated the lower universe with lamps, and for protection.
+<sup>12</sup> So He completed them as seven universes in two days, and He assigned to each universe its laws.

+We decorated the lower universe with lamps, and for protection.
 That is the design of the Almighty, the All-Knowing.

-13. But if they turn away, say, “I have warned you of a thunderbolt, like the thunderbolt of Aad and Thamood.”
+<sup>13</sup> But if they turn away, say, “I have warned you of a thunderbolt, like the thunderbolt of Aad and Thamood.”

-14. Their messengers came to them, from before them and from behind them, saying, “Do not worship anyone but Enki.”
-They said, “Had our Lord willed, He would have sent down angels; Therefore, we reject what you are sent with.”
+<sup>14</sup> Their messengers came to them, from before them and from behind them, saying, “Do not worship anyone but Enki.”
+They said, “Had our Lord willed, He would have sent down angels;

+Therefore, we reject what you are sent with.”

 15. As for Aad, they turned arrogant on earth, and opposed justice, and said, “Who is more powerful than us?”
 Have they not considered that Enki, who created them, is more powerful than they?
 And they went on denying Our revelations.